drug-design/course/docs/chapters/molecular-graphics.md

 #### 1975-1978

-1975-1978: The second period witnessed the development of molecular modeling software in drug design.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/1975-1978-62afdbea'><i class='fa fa-play' aria-hidden='true'></i></button>1975-1978: The second period witnessed the development of molecular modeling software in drug design.
 The output of these programs were generated numerically or with graphical representations produced by graphical plotters.
 *[molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.